 Areas of Support

-This may include:
+This can include:

 • Childhood emotional neglect or abuse

-• Betrayal by caregivers, partners, or trusted communities
+• Betrayal by caregivers, partners or trusted communities

 • Religious or spiritual trauma